Our Retirement Plan

 Personal and employer contributions

-Participants can make contributions by Salary Reduction (the limit for 2018 is $18,500) or by direct contributions from the employer, i.e. the church or church-related entity.
+Participants can make contributions by Salary Reduction or by direct contributions from the employer, i.e. the church or church-related entity.
 Participants may also contribute personal “after-tax” funds.
 These contributions must be made by personal check or automatic bank draft from the participant’s personal checking account.
 The employer (church/church agency) is permitted to contribute to the participant’s retirement account as an added compensation benefit without such being taxable to the participant.
 All church checks must be payable to the Board of Retirement.
 NO PERSONAL CHECKS CAN BE ACCEPTED FOR SALARY REDUCTION OR EMPLOYER CONTRIBUTIONS.

 Other funds that may be available